 The Agency received approval for a Small Business Administration ("SBA") Paycheck Protection Program ("PPP") loan in the amount of \$230,000 and received the loan funds on May 4, 2020.
 Under the PPP, funds are forgivable if utilized for qualified expenditures according to the program criteria incurred over either an eight or twenty-four week period following the date of funding.
-In order to qualify for forgiveness, of the total funding, 60% must be spent on eligible payroll expenses, and the remaining 40% on other expenditures, such as rent and utilities.
+In order to qualify for forgiveness, of the total funding, at least 60% must be spent on eligible payroll expenses, and the remaining 40% on other expenditures, such as rent and utilities.
 Any unforgiven balance must be repaid over five years at an annual interest rate of 1% with an initial deferment period of six months from disbursement date of loan (interest will accrue).
-Details of eligible forgivable expenses are fluid, and final guidance has not yet been determined by SBA, auditors or banks.
-The Agency intends to comply with all requirements of the loan to ensure that the loan amount received is 100% forgivable.
+This loan was forgiven in 2021.